The Art of Medical Interpretation® Certificate (Online Live)

 · Clinical Insight on how providers communicate with each other

-· Review of 10 Main Body Systems
+· Review of Oral Health & 10 Main Body Systems

 · Over 90 Role-plays: covering common illnesses, symptoms and procedures